French finance minister cancels trip to Saudi conference

-PARIS (AP) — France's finance minister has canceled his attendance at an upcoming investment conference in Saudi Arabia amid doubts over the disappearance of Saudi journalist Jamal Khashoggi.
+PARIS (AP) — France's finance minister is the latest high-level official or executive to cancelled his attendance at an upcoming investment conference in Saudi Arabia amid doubts over the disappearance of Saudi journalist Jamal Khashoggi.

 Bruno Le Maire said Thursday on French television channel Public Senat that "I will not go to Riyadh next week" for the conference, known as "Davos in the Desert."